rust-bitcoin/rust-wallet/README.md

 // The master accounts only store public keys
 // Private keys are created on-demand with an Unlocker and forgotten as soon as possible

-// create an unlocker that is able to decrypt the encripted mnemonic and then calculate private keys let mut unlocker = Unlocker::new_for_master(&master, PASSPHRASE, None).unwrap();
+// create an unlocker that is able to decrypt the encrypted mnemonic and then calculate private keys let mut unlocker = Unlocker::new_for_master(&master, PASSPHRASE, None).unwrap();

 // The unlocker is needed to create accounts within the master account as